The Inbetweeners 2: Australia

 In Australia, Matthew Toomey, a film critic for 612 ABC Brisbane, gave The Inbetweeners 2 a B+.
 He said "Don’t expect a deep, underlying narrative.
 This is just a bunch of horny teenagers doing really dumb things.
 To each their own... but I was entertained.
 First and foremost, it shocked me – and that’s not easy given how many movies I watch.
 It pushes the envelope a lot further than I expected and I'd highly recommend seeing the film in a packed cinema.
 The audience reactions would be hilarious."
 Louise Keller of Urban Cinefile wrote a mixed review, stating that the film takes a long time to "get going" due to a "silly establishment skit".
 However, she concluded that "there is genuine affection with which the filmmakers portray their characters and as a consequence, the level of offence is lessened to some degree".

 In the Herald Sun, Leigh Paatsch gave the film one star.
 He criticised the casting, describing the main characters as "supposed to be aged about 20 [but] played by blokes who all look as if they're 30-plus, and carry on as if they’re not yet 10", and also found the film misogynistic, saying "the derogatory manner in which women are spoken of (and often depicted) is relentlessly, callously crass.
 Sometimes even hateful".
 A mixed review from Philippa Hawker of the Sydney Morning Herald concluded "The Australian elements seem hastily inserted and incidental: the movie could have been set in any country that had a water park and a place to get lost.
 But as a hymn to male bonding, and an exploration of the comic possibilities of what happens when a turd hits a water slide, The Inbetweeners 2 is a precisely crafted, assured piece of work".

 Home media

 The Inbetweeners 2 was released on DVD and Blu-ray in the United Kingdom on 1 December 2014.
 A DVD edition also including the first film was released at the same time.

 The DVD featured two audio commentaries, one with Morris and Beesley and the other by the four lead actors, in addition to a behind-the-scenes featurette, deleted scenes, and a blooper reel.
 The film's release on home media was sponsored by STA Travel, who offered a prize of a holiday to the Australian state of Queensland.

+Sequel

+A second sequel, titled The Inbetweeners 3, was announced by Netflix on 7 September 2026, with production beginning in the UK on the same day.
+Series creators Damon Beesley and Iain Morris returned to write and direct the film, with original cast members Simon Bird, James Buckley, Blake Harrison, and Joe Thomas reprising their roles.